DawsonMyers/geo-cli/Readme.md

 This creates a postgres db with the sql admin as **geotabuser** and the password as **vircom43**.

-If you would like a completely empty Postgres 12 db without any initialization, add the **-e** option to the command, e.g., `goe db create -e <db name>`.
+If you would like a completely empty Postgres 12 db without any initialization, add the **-e** option to the command, e.g., `goe db create -e <name>`.
+The default user for Postgres is `postgres` and the password is `password`.
+This username/password can be used to connect to the db (once started) using pgAdmin.

 >The `geo db create` command does not start the container after creating it.
+Use `geo db start <name>` to start it.

 ### Querying the Database
 `geo db psql` can be used to start an interactive psql session with a running database container.
 If you just want to run a single query, you can use the `-q` option to specify an sql query: